Diego (footballer, born 1982)

-Diego Salgado Costa de Menezes, or simply Diego (born 2 February 1982), is a retired Brazilian footballer who played as a goalkeeper.
+Diego Salgado Costa de Menezes, or simply Diego (born 2 February 1982), is a Brazilian former professional footballer who played as a goalkeeper.

 Career

 Diego made his professional debut for Flamengo against Atlético Paranaense in a 3–2 home victory on 11 September 2002 in the Brazilian Série A.

 In January 2009, he signed with Madureira, and right after loaned back to Flamengo.
 On 10 July 2009 he left Madureira signing once again with Flamengo.

 In January 2010, Diego signed for Ceará.